the greatest lie Satan will ever tell you

 I know a beautiful woman who faced a horrendous tragedy.
 The birth of a stillborn son.

 It was heart-shattering.

 Week after week she sat in my Sunday School class saying, “I don’t want to be here but I am.”
 And week after week she had to fight the lie with every possible weapon.
-She had to choose to say, “I’m not all alone” even when it felt like she was.
+She had to choose to believe that she wasn’t all alone, even when it felt like she was.

 “You just buried a baby,” someone whispered in return, “I don’t think you need to ‘get over it’.”

 When she was pregnant again, my heart filled and my prayers deepened.
-And when she told the story of her son crying as he was born and nothing sounding so beautiful—of the doctor and nurses and her husband all crying and how she couldn’t because all she could think was that he was alive! everything in me danced.
+And when she told the story of her next son crying as he was born and nothing sounding so beautiful—of the doctor and nurses and her husband all crying and how she couldn’t because all she could think was he’s alive! everything in me danced.

 And this girl who has never buried a baby and that girl who has never faced infertility—together we’re not alone.